 The back mark forms and appears rather suddenly as the spur is splayed and forced flat.
-A convex topography of ridges appear on the top of the back's arch and concave, furrow like textures form along the back's inner or underside arc.
+A convex topography of ridges appear on the top of the back's arch while concave, furrow-like textures form along the back's inner or underside arc.